Gray Matter LogoGray Matter Workshop

 Commands - Coordinating Robot Actions

-Commands are the "actions" that your robot performs.
+Commands are the actions that your robot performs.
 They use subsystems to accomplish tasks and can be triggered by user input, sensors, or automated sequences.

 🎯 Key Concept: Commands tell subsystems what action to run.